Sports Photography Tips

 Most new digital cameras are capable of shooting at a very high ISO.
 Use this to your advantage and stop the motion.

 3- Use a long Telephoto

-For sport photography, the longer telephoto that you have, the better the chance for capturing outstanding close-up action.
+For sports photography, the longer telephoto that you have, the better the chance for capturing outstanding close-up action.

 4- Try different angles

-Usually eye level angles tend to be a bit boring and do not make for a dynamic shot.
+Usually, eye-level angles tend to be a bit boring and do not make for a dynamic shot.
 Use different angles.
-Most of the time a “Low angle” is the winner in sport photography.
+Most of the time, a “Low angle” is the winner in sports photography.

 5- Always be prepared